fit-r2lab/rhubarbe/README.md

 ## nice to have (P3)

+* would be really cool if the authorization system could actually (propose to)  **get the lease** if nobody else uses the testbed at that time.
+  * need to do simple tests using the omf-generated certificate; will that alow to authenticate at the REST API and create the lease ?
+  * in which case we'll most likely need to configure the resource name...

 * robustify ensure_reset ? (fit04)
     if a node is still answering ping right after it was reset, then it is exhibiting the oblivion issue, so it needs to be turned off; maybe repeatedly so.